Whether you are buying a single car or a full fleet for your business, there’s a good chance you’ll need to finance it.

 |

-You may choose to fund your fleet purchase with a single business loan or a mix of operating leases, hire purchase and chattel mortgages.
-There are specialist fleet management companies in Australia, who will work with you to select, finance, purchase and maintain your fleet vehicles.
+You may choose to fund your fleet purchase with a single business loan or a mix of operating leases, hire purchases and chattel mortgages.
+There are specialist fleet management companies in Australia who will work with you to select finance, purchase and maintain your fleet vehicles.

 Taking out a loan to finance your business car means you’ll own the vehicle outright and be able to dispose of it as you wish at any time.
-You can generally choose the term of your loan – usually between six months and five years – and may be able to agree a repayment schedule that matches your cash flow.
+You can generally choose the term of your loan (usually between 1-5 years) and may be able to agree on a repayment schedule that matches your cashflow.

-Depending on your tax position you will generally be able to claim the interest you pay on your business loan as a tax deduction.
+Depending on your tax position, you can generally claim the interest you pay on your business loan as a tax deduction.
 You will have to record your loan on your balance sheet, which could impact your ability to borrow for other purposes.
 In addition, alternative lenders may still be able to help if you have bad credit.

 ---|---|